adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 ```

 Note how this exactly mirrors the aforementioned blog post regarding PyTorch ([link](https://matthewrocklin.com/blog/work/2018/07/23/protocols-pickle)).
+This would however require extensive work to refactor the entire SaveModel ecosystem to allow the user to specify
+a file-like object instead of only a folder name.

 By implementing this in all of Keras' base classes, things will automatically work
 with custom metrics and subclassed models.